XHPCAR-FM

-XHPCAR-FM is a radio station on 95.5 FM in Ciudad del Carmen, Campeche.
+XHPCAR-FM is a radio station on 95.5 FM in Ciudad del Carmen, Campeche, Mexico.
 It is owned by Grupo SIPSE and known as La Comadre.

 History

 XHPCAR was awarded in the IFT-4 radio auction of 2017.
 Grupo SIPSE paid 4.988 million pesos.
 The station signed on in April 2019.

-In September 2022, Grupo SIPSE replaced Kiss FM format with a Regional Mexican format known as La Comadre.
+In September 2022, Grupo SIPSE replaced Kiss FM format with a Grupera format known as La Comadre.